foundation-model-stack/foundation-model-stack/README.md

 llama_hf = LLaMAHFForCausalLM.from_fms_model(llama)

 # generate some text
-generator = pipeline(task="text-generation", model=llama_hf, tokenizer=tokenizer)
+llama_generator = pipeline(task="text-generation", model=llama_hf, tokenizer=tokenizer)
-generator("""q: how are you? a: I am good.
+llama_generator("""q: how are you? a: I am good.
 How about you? q: What is the weather like today? a:""")
 ```